 Earthy and quite bitter in taste, matcha is rich in chlorophyll, amino acids (including L-Theanine), vitamins, minerals, fiber, and a host of antioxidants while supporting energy, mood and general wellbeing.
 It has quickly become a daily ritual for many seeking a caffeine alternative that’s not coffee, as it doesn’t contain the acidity that coffee typically does (and doesn’t leave you with jitters).
 The benefits and consumption of matcha now extends well beyond the morning cup — it’s great for blending, baking, dressing, and decorating.

-One of our favorite culinary allies, Allie Hemmings of Sacred Salt, dreamed up a truly refreshing spring and summer appropriate Matcha Rose Coconut Pudding that’s cut with a bit of raw honey to provide a slightly sweet breakfast or dessert indulgence.
+One of our favorite culinary allies, Allie Hemmings, dreamed up a truly refreshing spring and summer appropriate Matcha Rose Coconut Pudding that’s cut with a bit of raw honey to provide a slightly sweet breakfast or dessert indulgence.
 Combined with full fat coconut milk, gelatin/collagen, and rosewater, it’s wholesome for the body while supporting healthy skin and bones.